helm-unittest/helm-unittest/README.md

 ## Dependent subchart Testing

 If you have dependent subcharts (installed via `helm dependency`) existed in `charts` directory (they don't need to be extracted), it is possible to unittest these from the root chart.
-This feature can be helpfull to validate if good default values are accidently overwritten within your default helm chart.
+This feature can be helpful to validate if good default values are accidentally overwritten within your default helm chart.

 ```yaml
 # $YOUR_CHART/tests/xxx_test.yaml